Hook Nose

 Roman Nose (c.
 1823 – September 17, 1868), also known as Hook Nose (Vóhko'xénéhe, also spelled Woqini and Woquini), was a Native American of the Northern Cheyenne.
 He is considered to be one of, if not the greatest and most influential warriors during the Plains Indian War of the 1860s.
 Born during the prosperous days of the fur trade in the 1820s, he was called Môséškanetsénoonáhe ("Bat") as a youth.
-He later took the warrior name Wokini, which the whites rendered as Roman Nose.
+He later took the warrior name Wokini, which the Euro-Americans rendered as Roman Nose.
 Considered invincible in combat, this fierce warrior distinguished himself in battle to such a degree that the U.S. military mistook him for the Chief of the entire Cheyenne nation.

 Biography

 Hook Nose was born around 1830 and was a Northern Suhtai, a band within the Northern Cheyenne tribe.
 A common mistake is to confuse him with a supposed son of the Minniconjou Lakota Sioux Lone Horn and brother of Spotted Elk and Touch the Clouds called Roman Nose.

 Following the Sand Creek Massacre in November 1864, Hook Nose became a principal figure among his people, leading retaliatory strikes against Euro-American settlements at the Battle of Julesburg along the Platte Road and Powder River regions of south-central Wyoming and in the Platte valley of Nebraska, western Kansas, and eastern Colorado.
 The Native American author and physician Charles A. Eastman allegedly wrote of Hook Nose that, "Perhaps no other warrior attacked more emigrants along the Oregon Trail between 1860–1868."
 Contrary to popular myth, Hook Nose was never a chief, nor a leader of any of the six Cheyenne military societies.
 However, known to all plains Indians as a great warrior, and the acknowledged leader during combat, Hook Nose's reputation spread among the whites who credited him with initiating most hostilities between the Cheyenne and U.S. military.
 A member of the Crooked Lance Warrior Society, Hook Nose continually refused seats among the Cheyenne Chiefs and headsmen, and never held a position of authority within his tribe.